 It wasn't until five seconds remained in the game that the Falcons felt good about winning the game.
-That point came just as Josh Harris's 55-yard field goal split the uprights.
+That point came just as Matt Bryant's 55-yard field goal split the uprights.
 His first kick, called dead after a Raiders timeout, missed by a number of yards.

 On a day full of second chances, Bryant hit the next one he tried and Atlanta improved to 6-0.

 The Falcons struggled on offense for much of the day and go-ahead score late in the fourth quarter was accomplished by the defense.
 Asante Samuel turned an interception into a pick-6 as he took the pass unintended for him back 79 yards to put the Falcons up 20-13.

 Atlanta's defense, who spent a lot of the game on the field, allowed a touchdown on the next drive, leaving the Falcons with 39 seconds to make yet another comeback.

 And for the third straight week, the Falcons did just that.

 Matt Ryan used 5-of-6 passing to get the Falcons to the Oakland 37-yard line.
 On the cusp of his range, Bryant hit the 14th game-winner of his career.

 It was the 19th game-winning fourth-quarter drive for Ryan.